pfedick/DeckerGame/README.md

 ## What's the status of the game?
-The game is in development.
-I already implemented a user interface to edit the world, the graphic engine and a simple physics and collision detection between the player and the world.
-The player can be controlled by the arrow keys and left-shift.
-But movement inside the world is a bit clumsy as physics and collision detection sometimes work against each other.
-But I will figure that out, and I bet at some point I will rewrite the whole system ;-)

-Next thing to do is fill the world with interactive objects and enemies and see how they can interact with the player.
+The game is in development and I already implemented a lot of the features I had in mind, when I started this project.
+The graphic engine is complete, most of the physics is done (it needs a bit fine tuning) and collision detection between the player, the world and the objects inside it is working.
+The test level is fully playable.
+The sound engine is finished, too.

 ### Things which are ongoing
-- how to integrate sound track and sound effects into the game
-- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
-- create graphics
+- positional sound: objects in the world shot be able to emit sound effects.
+  The loudness and direction (left/right) should depend on the distance to the player.
-- ui
+- ui for special objects
-- world editor

 ### Things I have to do or figure out
+- death animation for objects (player, skeleton, mummy, rat)
 - create interactive objects / enemies:
     - locked door
     - key (used to unlock a locked door)